William Dudley Ward: Personal life

 Dudley Ward died in Calgary, Alberta in November 1946, aged sixty-nine, after an operation, and is buried in the city's Union Cemetery.
 Freda remarried in 1937 to Pedro Monés, Marquess of Casa Maury, and died in March 1983, aged eighty-eight.

 Descendants

-Through his eldest daughter Penelope, he was a grandfather of Clare Pelissier (1942–2012), an actress who went by the name Tracy Reed, she married fellow actor Edward Fox; and Max Reed (b.
-1948).
+Through his elder daughter Penelope, he was a grandfather to Max Reed (b.
+1948), and to Clare Pelissier (1942–2012), an actress who went by the name Tracy Reed and married fellow actor Edward Fox.

-Through his younger daughter Claire, he was a grandfather of Joseph William Peter Laycock (1938–1980), who married actress Lucy Fleming (niece of writer Ian Fleming).
+Through his younger daughter Claire, he was a grandfather to Joseph William Peter Laycock (1938–1980), who married actress Lucy Fleming (niece of writer Ian Fleming).